irmen/prog8/docs/source/programming.rst

 rsave, rsavex
-    Saves all registers including status (or only X) on the stack
+    Saves all registers including status (or only X) on the stack It's not needed to rsave()/rsavex() before an asm subroutine that clobbers the X register (which is used by prog8 as the internal evaluation stack pointer);
+    the compiler will take care of this situation automatically.
+    Note: the 16 bit 'virtual' registers of the Commander X16 are *not* saved.

 rrestore, rrestorex
     Restore all registers including status (or only X) back from the cpu hardware stack
+    Note: the 16 bit 'virtual' registers of the Commander X16 are *not* restored.

 Library routines